Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

 A multidimensional deterministic dynamical system can be defined as a set of ordinary differential equations

 where $\bm{x}(t) \in \mathbb{R} ^N$ describes the state of the system at time $t$ with initial condition $\mathbf{x}_0$, and $\bm{F}(\bm{x},t)\in \mathbb{R} ^N$ is a smooth vector field.
 The initial condition $\bm{x}_0$ determines the asymptotic state of its orbit.
 If Eq.~\eqref{eq:detrm} possesses more than one asymptotic states, defined by the attractors $\Omega_j$, $j=1,\ldots,J$, the system is multistable.
 The phase space is partitioned between the basins of attraction $B_j$ of the attractors $\Omega_j$ and the boundaries $\partial B_l$, $l=1,\ldots,L$ separating such basins, which possess a set of saddle points $\Pi_l$, $l=1,\ldots,L$.
 Such saddle points attract initial conditions on the basin boundaries \cite{Grebogi1983,Vollmer2009,LT:2011} and can be computed using the so-called edge tracking algorithm \cite{Skufca2006}, which was used in an EBM by \cite{bodai2015}.
-Chaotic unstable saddle, then termed Melancholia (M) states, have been constructed with the edge tracking algorithm for a simplified climate model built by coupling a primitive equation atmosphere with a diffusive ocean \cite{Lucarini2017b}.
+Chaotic unstable saddles, then termed Melancholia (M) states, have been constructed with the edge tracking algorithm for a simplified climate model built by coupling a primitive equation atmosphere with a diffusive ocean \cite{Lucarini2017b}.

-Escaping an attractor is only possible if the system is forced by a properly defined external deterministic forcing or perturbed by a stochastic noise.
-The theory of tipping points has been recently extended to deal with all of these scenarios \cite{Ashwin2012}.
-In particular, noise-induced escapes from attractors have long been studied in natural sciences \cite{hanggi1986,Grassberger1989} and have, in parallel, inspired extremely fruitful mathematical investigations \cite{freidlin1998}.
+Escaping an attractor is possible if the system is forced by a properly defined stochastic forcing \cite{hanggi1986,Grassberger1989,freidlin1998} .
 By subjecting Eq.~\eqref{eq:detrm} to a Gaussian random noise and considering it in It\^o form, we write the stochastic differential equation

 where $d\bm{W}$ is the increment of an $M$-dimensional Wiener process, $\bm{F}(\bm{x})$ is in this context usually referred to as the drift term, $\bm{C}(\bm{x}) = \bm{s}(\bm{x})\bm{s}(\bm{x})^T\in \mathbb{R}^{N\times N}$ is the noise covariance matrix where in general the volatility matrix $\bm{s}(\bm{x}) \in \mathbb{R}^{N\times M}$, and $\sigma\geq 0 $ determines the strength of the noise.